This page contains my experiementations aroud reaction-diffusion systems.

 The system I am considering is a mathematical model of a physical system in which two chemical substances react with each other while also diffusing in the environment.
 The simulation allows to compute the concentration of these chemical on a virtual grid and visualize these concentrations over time.
 This representation shows how the reactions create various pattern with different properties.

-The main parameters for the simulation are the f and k variables.
-They correspond to the f and k parameters found in the litterature ([1], [2]).
-I chose to constrain these parameters to the following intervals f: [0, 0.12] k: [0.03, 0.07] which is a slighty larger parameters space than the uskate world characterized by Robert Munafo.
+parameters found in the litterature ([1], [2]).
+I chose to constrain these parameters to the following intervals f: [0, 0.12]

-The next sections explain more about these parameters, for now if you don't know what they are just keep in mind that varying f and k make the simulation generate different kinds of patterns.
+The next sections explain more about these parameters, for now if you don't know what they are just keep in mind that varying f

 The application contains 4 tabs you can explore.